peridio/docs/src/docs/reference/node-groups.md

   <title>Ref | Node Groups</title>
 </head>

-Nodes groups are collections of nodes.
-They have a distribution configured against them that dictates what element binaries get staged for download for the nodes.
+Nodes groups are collections of nodes of a single node type.
+They are associated with a set of distributions.
+A node group's distributions form an anti-arborescence or in-tree.